pytorch/rl/docs/source/reference/data.rst

 Flattening TED to reduce memory consumption
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-TED copies the observations twice in memory, which can impact the feasibility of using this format
+TED copies the observations twice in the memory, which can impact the feasibility of using this format
 in practice.
 Since it is being used mostly for ease of representation, one can store the data
 in a flat manner but represent it as TED during training.